roxtrom13/real-back/README.md

 cd real-back
 ```

-Build and run the docker image:
+Build and run the containers:

 ```
 docker-compose build